steveloughran/cloudstore/BUILDING.md

 # then go to the web ui to review and finalize the relese
 ```

-* If a new release is made the same day, remember to create a new tag
+* If a new release is made the same day, remember to create a new tag.
 * The version `cloudstore-1.0.jar` is always used, not just from laziness but because it allows
 for bash scripts to always be able to fetch the latest version through curl then execute it.